lollipopman/coproc-blog-post/README.md

 You might assume that the calling of the `epoch` function occurs within the main Bash process, in contrast to the execution of the external command `date`.
-However, when a bash function is executed, within a command substitution, Bash forks a process and executes the function in a child process or subshell.
+However, when a Bash function is executed, within a command substitution, Bash forks a process and executes the function in a child process or subshell.
 So effectively the function is executed as a external command like `date` rather than as part of the main Bash